johnfraserss/ICS4U/Assignments/03 - Computer Science Topics/README.md

 ###Topic Break-down
 --------
-####Environmental
-Answer _one_ of the following:

-1. Outline a strategy to reduce the impact of computers and related technology on the environment and on human health, _or_

-2. Report on governmental and community initiatives that:
-  1. Encourage environmental stewardship
-  2. Promote programs and practices that support sustainability

-####Ethics
-Answer _one_ of the following:

-1. Analyze an ethical issue related to the use of computers, _or_

-2. Describe the essential elements of a code of ethics for computer programmers and why there is a need for such a code, _or_

-3. Outline strategies to encourage ethical computing practices at home, at school and at work
+####Environmental (Min: 200 words, Max: 300 words)
+How can _you_ use computers and related technology _today_ to reduce the environmental impact of yourself, your home, your community, and even possibly the world.
+Ensure that you choose actionable items that you can _actually_ start doing, other than the basic of things like _turn off lights_, _recycle more_, _use less paper_, etc.

+####Ethics (Min: 70 characters, Max: 100 characters, including spaces.)
+Create a headline for a newspaper/blog/news-related site that would entice people to read an article where the content was about strategies to encourage ethical computing practices in your community, and in the workplace.

-####Emerging Technology
+####Emerging Technology (Min: 100 words, Max: 200 words)
-1. Explain the impact of one emerging technology on members of society around the world, and on the economy, _or_
+Explain the impact of one emerging technology on members of society around the world, and on the economy.
-2. Investigate and explain an emerging technology

 Choose from _one_ of the following options: Embodied Avatars, Fabric-embedded screens, Computational Photography, Artificial Photosynthesis, Vertical Farming, Programmable Matter, Arcologies, Telepresence, Exocortex, Nanomedicine, Machine-augmented Cognition

-####Collaborative Research
+####Collaborative Research (Min: 100 words, Max: 200 words)
-Report on _one_ of the areas of collaborative research between computer science and other fields: CS with Biology, CS with Geology, CS with Health Informatics, CS with Sociology, CS with Art (excluding animation), or CS with Climatology
+Report on _one_ of the areas of collaborative research between computer science and other fields: CS with Biology (excluding nanomedicine), CS with Geology (excluding GPS), CS with Health Informatics, CS with Sociology, CS with Art (excluding animation), or CS with Climatology

-####Theoretical Computer Science
+####Theoretical Computer Science (Min: 125 words, Max: 150 words).
-Investigate and explain on _one_ of the following in theoretical computer science areas: Graph Theory, Logic, Computability Theory, Automata Theory, Image Processing, Natural Systems Simulations
+Investigate and explain on _one_ of the following in theoretical computer science areas: Computability Theory, Automata Theory, Image Processing, Natural Systems Simulations, Neural Networking in Computers.

+Cite sources at the end.
+Source, titles, and your name will **not** count towards your word/character limits.

 Submissables
 ------------
 Format your work using Markdown (not Word).
 Your work must be submitted in a .md file format.
+Too few words/characters, and that section will not be read.
+Too many words/characters, and all extra words will be ignored.

 Due Date(s)
 -----------